In our study thus far on stress, we've discussed the problem of stress in general and also the stress caused by worry at work.

 - loss of relationships (divorced people often feel rejected by people in their circle)

 Whatever the failure, there is usually pain or loss of some kind experienced and these create the stress.
 For example, some people are so afraid of admitting they may be failing at marriage that they keep it a secret because they know that there are a lot of negative consequences that come with this type of failure.
 Unfortunately, keeping these types of difficulties hidden only make them worse, not better.

 2. Stress caused by the fear of failure

-We worry about failing, not making it, not being good enough, living up to someone else's expectations - whatever.
+We worry about failing, not making it, not being good enough, or living up to someone else's expectations.
 For example, the student who knows the test material front and back, aced every exam so far but is worried sick until the results are in.

 Whether we fail or we're afraid of failing, the experience causes stress and this stress can immobilize us and keep us from either enjoying our success or keep us from trying anything that involves any degree of risk.

 There are two main ideas that will help Christians deal with the stress that accompanies failure and the fear of failure.